aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 As I open my lips to ask for your favor, I begin to speak with great trembling.
 Woe unto me that I did not stand in awe before my two witnesses, the two angels who will testify about my bitter sins when I stand in judgment, when I am shown the list of my sins, written by my own hand.[foot]Cf. the u’nsane tokef prayer in the High Holy Day liturgy.[/foot] Woe unto me.
 How did I not have mercy on my little children?
 For I may - ḥas vesholem - be punished for my sins.
-Therefore I plead for your grace, that you may have mercy upon me.
-Omeyn.
+Therefore I plead for your grace, that you may have mercy upon me. <em>Omeyn</em>.
 </div></td></tr>